-When encoding YANG variables in CBOR, the CBOR encodings entry is a map.
+When encoding YANG variables in CBOR, the CBOR encodings entry is a map, composed of (key, value) pairs.
 The key is the YANG hash of entry variable, whereas the value contains its value.

 For encoding of the variable values, a CBOR datatype is used.
 Section 6.2 provides the mapping between YANG datatypes and CBOR datatypes.